 The result of these loopholes means there is:

 - No requirement of public notice to burn waste at more than 1.5 million facilities nationwide.

 - More toxic emissions.
 Ninety-nine percent of industrial power plants not subject to any emissions testing under this loophole.

 The EPA previously tried to exempt plants burning these materials and more from being subject to stronger air pollution control requirements in 2004, but those efforts were blocked by the courts.
 A number of groups that filed the lawsuit said in a joint statement:

 “It is shocking that a federal agency whose mission is to guard against threats to human health and the environment would create loopholes that allow industries to burn toxin-filled materials with no real oversight,” the groups said.
 “We should know what our communities are being exposed to, and we rely on EPA to protect our communities from dangerous toxins.
 We hoped that EPA would do the right thing and stop trying to make an end-run around Congress and weaken public health protection.
 But it hasn’t, so we’re turning to the courts to hold EPA accountable to the law.”

-— Huron Environmental Activist League, Louisiana Environmental Action Network, Environmental Integrity Project, Clean Air Council, Partnership for Public Integrity.
+— Huron Environmental Activist League, Louisiana Environmental Action Network, Environmental Integrity Project, Clean Air Council, Partnership for Policy Integrity.

 Keith Rushing, Earthjustice, (202) 797-5236; (757) 897-2147

 Mary Booth, Partnership for Policy Integrity, (917) 885-2573